Optimize your images

 -

-- Type a fixed numerical value into the field
+- Type a fixed numerical value between 1-100 into the field, or

-- Select a qualitative fixed value from the list, for example, Medium High
+- Select a qualitative fixed value from the list, for example, Medium High, or

 The higher the numerical or qualitative value, the higher the quality of the resulting derivative images, but the lower the byte savings.

-The Quality Value Override for Slow Connections allows you to specify a fixed (static) quality value between 1 and 100 which will be applied to image processing when users access your website over a slow connection.
+The Slow Connection Quality Override allows you to specify a fixed (static) quality value between 1 and 100 which will be applied to image processing when users access your website over a slow connection.
 This fixed value overrides the static or perceptual quality value you set, but only for those users.
 There is no impact on the quality of images for users with standard connections.

 This means that lower quality images will be displayed for customers when the client round trip time (RTT) is 300ms or greater.
 The RTT is the amount of time, in milliseconds, it takes a request to go from a client to an edge server and back again.
 Lower quality images result in faster page loading time.